MONQDL/Monq.Core.BasicDotNetMicroservice/README.md

 # The NetCore Microservice extensions library

-The library contains extension methods that used by most .net core microservices.
+The library contains extension methods that used by most .NET Core microservices.

 ### Installing